RGPaul/json-to-gameplay3d/README.md

 #JSON to Gameplay3D Property converter

 Gameplay3D uses a bespoke Property format to load plain text data.
-However, many tools can already export data as JSON and many frameworks/api's exit to read/write it.
-This tool allows you to convert JSON directly to the Property format.
+However, many 3rd party tools/frameworks/api's export to JSON.
+This tool allows you to convert JSON directly to the Property format so you can use JSON in your content pipeline without having to support it in your Gameplay3D game.

 ### Pre-requisites
 - CMake